OptionalRule/optionalrule.github.io/_posts/2023-05-13-revised-injury-condition.md

 - **Healing Injury with Magic.** One level of Injury may be removed by casting Lesser Restoration.
 Greater Restoration removes all levels of injury.

-- **Bring Out Your Dead.** Any injury remains with a character brought back to life through Revivify, Raise Dead, or Resurrection, with a maximum of Injury level 9.
-True Resurrection and Wish bring characters back to life with 0 levels of injury.
+- **Bring Out Your Dead.** Any injury remains with a character brought back to life through Revivify, or Raise Dead, with a maximum of Injury level 9.
+Resurrection, True Resurrection, and Wish bring characters back to life with 0 levels of injury.

 ### Conclusion